BlueMed Pilot action on a Healthy Plastic-free Mediterranean Sea

 A broad range of initiatives and projects addressing marine litter are ongoing in Mediterranean countries, and are shown in the image and tables below.
 This gathering of information will be a continuous process that will need to take account of the many other initiatives going on ‘on land’ to complete the picture of the of the Mediterranean landscape, identify potential synergies and sharpen the focus of action of the BlueMed Pilot.

-In a first exploratory workshop on 12 March 2019, experts from Mediterranean countries from public administrations, science, industry and civil society met to define a common direction of travel.
+In a first exploratory workshop on 12 March 2019, as well in following meetings, experts from Mediterranean countries from public administrations, science, industry and civil society met to define a common direction of travel.
 Following presentations on the state of plastic pollution in the Mediterranean and the current regulatory framework addressing marine litter, examples of ongoing initiatives by researchers, companies and civil society were given which provided a snapshot of the complexity of the problem at hand and the breadth of efforts that will be required to tackle it.

 Please browse the tabs to read and download the countries’ mapping of national iniatitives.